 Crochet Granny Stitch Hexagon

-Today I will show you how to crochet the granny hexagon with step by step instructions, diagram and photos.
+Today I will show you how to crochet the granny hexagon with step-by-step instructions, diagrams, and photos.

 The granny stitch hexagon is one of the basic shapes used in crochet and uses the same stitches as the granny square except that, instead of clusters of 3 double crochet stitches, I used clusters of 2 double crochet stitches.

 This way, it uses less yarn and the shape is tighter and more defined.
-It also works up faster as it has less stitches to make.
+It also works up faster as it has fewer stitches to make.

 Check out how I used the granny hexagon to make an adorable deer baby lovey.

-Before we continue, please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+Please note that this post contains affiliate links, I will earn a small percentage should you purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 Supplies